Mississippi general contractor license and insurance requirements

 Do you need a license to be a general contractor in Mississippi?

-The commercial contractor license is for subcontractors working on commercial jobs over $50,000.
+The commercial contractor license is for contractors working on commercial jobs over $50,000.
 A commercial license is also needed for construction, reconstruction, repair or maintenance of fire sprinkler systems on public projects over $5,000 and private projects over $10,000.

 How to get a general contractor license in Mississippi

 There are a few steps to getting a Mississippi contractor license.
+The MSBOC encourages applicants to review an instructional video prior to beginning the application process to reduce the rate of rejection.

 First, you must apply to the MSBOC.
 The general contractor license application requirements include: